 New report exposes claims made about bioenergy with carbon capture and storage (BECCS) to be based on hype, not real-world experience

 28th November 2022 – Today, Biofuelwatch has released a comprehensive report about carbon capture from biomass power and heat plants and from waste incinerators.
 The report compares the reality of existing projects and the technical challenges they face with claims that such technologies can make a substantial contribution to climate change mitigation and even remove CO2 that has been emitted into the atmosphere from fossil fuel burning.
-The report juxtaposes Drax Group’s limited experience with carbon capture with its extremely ambitious proposals for BECCS at its Yorkshire power station.
+The report is published ahead of a legislative proposal for a new Carbon Removals Certification Framework by the European Commission which is expected to be published on Wednesday, 30th November.

-Report author Almuth Ernsting from Biofuelwatch states: “Company investments into carbon capture from biomass and waste incinerators are almost entirely driven by subsidies which, as we fear may happen with Drax in the UK, might even be paid for so-called BECCS project in the absence of any actual carbon capture.
+Report author Almuth Ernsting from Biofuelwatch states: “Company investments into carbon capture from biomass and waste incinerators are almost entirely driven by subsidies, except in one case involving a pulp mill in Indonesia developed in expectation of carbon offset money.
 Those subsidies could and should be spent on proven, effective measures to reduce carbon emissions, such as investing in home insulation, in heat pumps and low-carbon renewable energy as well as in recycling and moving towards a genuine circular economy.”

 Nearly half of the projects identified in the report involve waste incinerators rather than biomass plants.